How to Make Your Own Terrariums: Mini Landscapes for any Decor

 We like Soil Sunrise Horticultural Charcoal, available on Amazon.

-Decorative sand is optional for surface decorations, and miniature figurines are an optional decorative addition that’s great for setting the scene.
+Decorative sand is optional for surface decorations, and miniature figurines are an optional decorative addition to help set the scene.

-Modeling clay is great to have on hand to create a base for containers that are likely to roll.
+Modeling clay is ideal to have on hand to create a base for containers that are likely to roll.

 Newspaper is an excellent asset for any gardening craft project.
 I like to keep it on hand to spread out before I get started, to protect my work surface.

-African violet potting mix is a great choice if this is what you’ll be planting, or cactus mixtures that are light and loose work well for planting southwestern favorites like succulents and cacti.
-(And speaking of African violets, you can learn more about propagating them here…)
+African violet potting mix is a good choice if this is what you’ll be growing, or cactus mixes that are light and loose work well for southwestern favorites like succulents and cacti.

 Sphagnum moss is perfect for layering, and it comes in handy for surface planting as well.